zkoss/zkessentials-book/project_structure.md

 # Run Example Application

 After you download the source code, you will find it is a Maven[^1] project with jetty plugin configured.
-Therefore, if you have Maven, you can run the example application with a simple command[^2] (The maven we use is **3.0.3**).
+Therefore, if you have installed Maven, you can run the example application with a simple command below[^2] (The maven we use is **3.0.3**).
 Navigate to the root folder of your downloaded source code, say it's "zkessentials" and type the command:

 `mvn jetty:run`

-Then visit the URL *<http://localhost:8080/essentials/>*, and you should see the page below.
+Then visit the URL `http://localhost:8080/essentials/`, and you should see the page below.

 ![](images/ze-ch2-index.png)